When Honey-sempai swung in from a vine and kicked a fully armed, armored, and dojo-trained private soldier in the face. Complete with Tarzan yell.

 Kyoya gets his own in that episode when he slams his fist down on to his own limo and leaves a huge dent.
 Then, when Haruhi is unsure of whether or not to get on the carriage with the twins, he takes her shoulders, tells her to "bring that idiot back," and then proceeds to tell Kaoru the fastest way to catch up to Tamaki.
 All this, in direct contradiction to his father's orders, when Kyoya was previously shown to always do what his father wanted.

-I think it starts with Haruhi calling out Kyoya's father and telling him in no uncertain terms that he's wrong about Kyoya (and apparently earning his respect in the the process.)
+It starts with Haruhi calling out Kyoya's father and telling him in no uncertain terms that he's wrong about Kyoya (and apparently earning his respect in the the process).

 Honey's battle with his father proves him to be so deadly that he is forbidden from ever fighting at full capacity ever again.
 Why, you ask?
 Because, as Tamaki explains, other countries would begin to think that Japan was harboring weapons of mass destruction if Honey were turned loose.
 That's right.
 Honey is a huggable, bunny-toting, shota-riffic human nuke.